 How sensitive is it to interest rates?

-Marginal hikes in interest rates have not significantly impacted the industry.
-But temporarily there is am impact.
+Marginal hikes in interest rates have not significantly affected the industry.
+However, temporarily there is an impact.
 With a couple of rate percentage points going up, people would hesitate to buy, but overall I think it will be positive.

 The Supreme Court orders of overloading being banned should also auger well for the industry.
 There should be a significant growth and especially infrastructure development.

-To grow from here and to increase the market share that you have, is it necessary for Eicher Motors to make inorganic moves or to look at offering some of its stake or do you think you can indeed within the next few quarters go alone and increase your market share?
+To grow from here and to increase the market share that you have, is it necessary for Eicher Motors to make inorganic moves or to look at offering some of its stake or do you think within the next few quarters, you can indeed go alone and increase your market share?